 By George Soros/New York

-*George Soros, chairman of Soros Fund Management and of the Open Society Foundations, is the author of The Tragedy of the European Union: Disintegration or Revival?
+* George Soros, Founder and Chair of the Open Society Foundations, is the author, most recently, of In Defense of Open Society.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Bangladesh slams ‘tragedy’ of rich nations on climate

 European goodbye to negative rates — or is it just ‘au revoir’?

 Startling findings on neurological conditions after Covid experience

 US-Qatar relations ‘at their best’ in 50 years of diplomatic links